jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 `ServerName www.roxorsoxor.com:80`

 I feel like I should add a prefix to those hostname config files ... and I think you can add multiple but the article I found a couple days ago when I first started wrestling with this mail server business that explained it best ...
 I can't find it.
 The rest are kinda confusing.

+I keep thinking I should set up multiple virtual hosts like I discussed in an earlier post.
+But my site is working now and ... gosh, I just don't want to break stuff and keep moving backward.

+Yep, this is the spot at which I keep getting stuck.
+All this DNS stuff has been my nightmare since I started.
+A giant whiteboard and a workspace all my own would SO help keep my work and thoughts organized.
+Ah, to have my own desk, my own bookshelves ... *heavy sigh* ...

+I have a gut instinct that it's all easier than it seems but the conflicting, confusing resources I find cast doubts.

+I just don't know if what I have will work and, if I need to change something, what do I need to change?
+Can I just plop "server" at the front?
+Does it have to be "mail"?
+I have pages of handwritten questions.

+The top "best" tutorial at the bottom simply uses "example.com" with no "host" before it.
+I just ... does that mean I'm okay?
+I wish I had at least one person I could ask questions.
+Do I have to set up an MX record?
+That's a whole other abyss filled with cans of worm-questions.

 ## LINKS